dahimbis/dahimbis/README.md

 **When I'm not coding or studying:**

-I love working with students through STEM outreach programs.
-Nothing beats the moment when someone realizes they can build the future too.
+I love working with students and children through STEM outreach programs.
 I am also currently writing research papers on STEM experiences, best practices, effectiveness of STEM outreach programs.
 I am a Member of IEEE and enjoy volunteering for conferences, workshops, and community-engaging activities that have a positive impact on humanity.
 I also enjoy exploring new places, regions, cities, and countries whenever possible—probably thinking about visiting Mars too.
 Lastly, I am very passionate about AI in Education, Digital Health, and Public Administration.